 Be warned – travelers don’t visit this saltwater lake for a good time.
 It’s notorious as one of California’s most significant environmental disasters.
 Farm runoff polluted the lake to the point of no return, and the resulting evaporation created colossal dust storms.
 It’s a real-life example of how human pollution leads to climate and environmental change.

 Ride the Waves

-I definitely recommend taking surf lessons if you’ve never tried it before.
+I recommend taking surf lessons if you’ve never tried it before.
 I made the mistake of thinking it was easy, and during my three hours of “surfing,” I didn’t manage to stand up on the surfboard a single time.

 Dive Bar Hopping in Long Beach

 Long Beach is one of my favorite cities in California.
-It’s not overall touristy but still has a ton of charm.
+It’s not overall touristy but has a ton of charm.
 One of my favorite things about Long Beach is all the dive bars scattered along Broadway and second street in the Belmont Heights and Bluff Heights area.

 Whether you’re into history or ghosts, the Queen Mary is a perfect place to explore.

 With over 800 miles of Coastline, California has many beautiful beaches.
 From the sunny sandy beaches of SoCal to the rocky northern coast, there’s an idyllic beach for everyone.

 If you’re looking for a scenic beach, check out Laguna in Orange County.
 If you want to surf, head to Huntington Beach.
 People looking for a trendy hip community should check out Hermosa Beach, and celebrity hunters should head up to Malibu.